sebenik/svg2base64/README.md

 1. svg: svg String
 2. options
 	* '**_scale_**':  scale factor (default: 1)
-	* '**_id_**':     useful (or baisicly needed) in parallel conversion.
+	* '**_id_**':     useful (or basically needed) in parallel conversion.
 If you are converting multiple images in async, id must be used to determine which base64 string represents certain image. (default: empty string)
 	* '**_type_**':   image type ('png' or 'jpeg'; default: 'png')
 	* '**_width_**':  image width (default: svg width)
 	* '**_height_**': image height (default: svg height)

 #### Output:
-Each base64 image string is outputed in one row of stdout.
+Each base64 image string is outputted in one row of stdout.
 If id for the image is set, id and base64 image data are delimited with space char.

 id base64_image<br />
 id base64_image<br />